 This Report was developed through a two-step review and revision process.
-Authors and project staff associated with the research and monitoring programs required by the Act submitted rough drafts of chapters for internal, technical review in the early spring of 1999.
+Authors and project staff associated with the research and monitoring programs required by the Act submitted rough drafts of chapters for internal, technical review in the early spring of 2000.
 After this initial review, each chapter was revised by the author and submitted to the document assembly team, which formatted chapters into the first working draft of the entire Report.
-At this point (early September), the draft was sent out for external review by a panel of experts and the interested public.
-This intensive review resulted in many substantive and helpful comments on the chapters, and guided the authors as they revised the chapters into the final draft, which was submitted to the District's Governing Board for acceptance on November 12, 1999.
+At this point (early September), the draft was sent out and posted on the District's Web Site for external review by a panel of experts and the interested public.
+This intensive review resulted in many substantive and helpful comments on the chapters, and guided the authors as they revised the chapters into the final draft.
 All comments received during Report development were given directly to chapter authors.
 Their responses to these comments are summarized in Appendix 1.

 The technical body of this Report has been developed in a manner often used for scientific volumes compiling information on diverse issues.
 Chapters were written independently by authors with expertise in the topic being addressed.
 Chapters reflect the writing style of the authors and the level of detail appropriate to the topic.
 The order of authors on each chapter indicates their contributions to the Report in accordance with common practice in science and engineering.
-Technical review and integration was provided by the Report Editors Garth Redfield, Keith Rizzardi and Gary Goforth.
-The Report was formatted and assembled by Susan Bennett, Kimberly Jacobs, Victor Mullen, Felicia Berger, and Diane Smith.
-Technical and grammatical editing was done by Marian Heitzman, Susan Bennett and Victor Mullen, and the Report was reviewed extensively by a peer review panel (see below) and other reviewers outside the agency.
-Kimberly Jacobs (production manager) and Susan Bennett (project manager) also provided leadership for the team producing the Consolidated Report.
-Production assistance was provided by Hedy Marshall.
+Technical review and integration were provided by the Report Editors Garth Redfield, Gary Goforth, Keith Rizzardi and Susan Bennett.
+The Report was formatted and assembled by Gary Colecchio, Susan Bennett, Felicia Berger, Krysten Laine and Diane Smith.
+Technical and grammatical editing was done by Susan Bennett, Felicia Berger, Krysten Laine and Garth Redfield.
+Multimedia design was done by Chris King.
+The Report was reviewed extensively by a peer review panel (see below) and other reviewers outside the agency.
+Susan Bennett also provided vital leadership for the team producing the 2001 Everglades Consolidated Report.